ankidroid/Anki-Android/Development-Guide.md

 * Open the file `%root/res/values/constants.xml` and change the line `<string name="app_name">AnkiDroid</string>` to whatever you want the application name to be - for example `<string name="app_name">A.AnkiDroid</string>`
 * Do a global search in `%root` for `android:targetPackage="com.ichi2.anki"` and replace with e.g. `android:targetPackage="com.ichi2.a.anki"`.
 You can do the search and replace with e.g. [grepwin](http://sourceforge.net/projects/grepwin/)

+There is a convenient bash script that automates this process, which you can run from a bash shell from the top level AnkiDroid directory as follows:

+`./tools/parallel-package-name.sh com.ichi2.anki.a AnkiDroid.A`

-Compile and run the code as usual.
+After running the script you need to compile to .apk as usual.
 Note that third party apps will probably not be able to use these alternate builds with the API.

 ## Issues to get started with
 If you are a new developer looking to contribute something to AnkiDroid, but you don't know what work to get started with, please take a look and see if there's anything that you'd like to work on in the issue tracker.
 In particular, [issues with the label "HelpWanted"](https://github.com/ankidroid/Anki-Android/labels/HelpWanted) are tasks that have been specially highlighted as work that we'd really like to have done, but don't have time to do ourselves.